sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 3. The publish API adds a sequence number as string, which is internal between publish & receive APIs and the cache service.
 4. The receiver API:
     - Reads & returns one event at a time, in blocking mode.
-    - It strips off the sequence number info, before returning event to caller and provide it as separate param
+    - The serquence number is provided to caller as separate param
-    - The receiver may use it to look up for duplicates in cache, if it had just used events from cache.
+    - The caller may use it to look up for duplicates from cache.

 ## Events cache service
 1. This is a singleton service that runs in eventd container.